alexeagleson/nextjs-fullstack-app-template/README.md

 ![Final Masterpiece](https://res.cloudinary.com/dqse2txyi/image/upload/v1649137105/blogs/nextjs-fullstack-app-template/final-masterpiece_cbpxu1.png)

-## Add a Custom _document
+## Add a Custom Document

 Though it is not necessary at this stage you will likely want to have more fine grained control over what is in the `<head>` of your app.
 Creating a custom `_document.tsx` in your `pages` directory allows you to do that.
 Create that file now.

 `pages/_document.tsx`

 ```tsx
 import Document, { Head, Html, Main, NextScript } from 'next/document';